The Month of March

 History of March

-March was originally the first month of the year in the Roman calendar because of its association with the first day of spring.
-The vernal or March equinox falls during this month between the 19th and 21st.
-March also marked a time when war would resume after the long winter months.
+March was originally the first month of the year in older versions of the Roman calendar because of its association with the first day of spring.
+The vernal or March equinox occurs during this month, falling on the 19th, 20th, or 21st day.
+March also marked a time when war would resume after the winter months.

 Third Month in the Year

 March is the third month of the year in the Julian and Gregorian calendar that consists of 31 days.
 It was the first month of the year in the 10-month Roman calendar.
-It is considered the seasonal equivalent of September in the Northern Hemisphere.
+It is considered the seasonal equivalent of September in the opposite hemisphere.

 March starts on the same day of the week as February and November and ends on the same day of the week as June in common years.